Gapless symmetry-protected topological phase of quantum antiferromagnets on anisotropic triangular strip: Numerical results

 We calculate the entanglement entropy for each value of $l$ and fit the data using the Calabrese-Cardy formula \eqref{eq:CalabreseCardy}.
 As a typical example of the calculation results, Fig.~\ref{fig:entent} shows the entanglement entropy of the ATS XXZ model with $\Delta=0.8$, $J_{\times}=0.5$, and the system length $L=146$.
 In the data shown in Fig.~\ref{fig:entent}, we subtracted the edge term from the numerically-calculated entanglement entropy for better visibility.
 As a result, the numerical data in Fig.~\ref{fig:entent} is well fitted with Eq.~\eqref{eq:CalabreseCardy} with the central charge $c\approx1.90$.
 This agreement with the Calabrese-Cardy formula \eqref{eq:CalabreseCardy} means that the system is indeed gapless and described by a CFT at low energies.

 To evaluate the central charge in the infinite-size limit $L\to+\infty$, we calculated the system-size dependence of the central charge.
 Figure~\ref{fig:central} shows the numerically evaluated central charges (the filled circles) for various system lengths $L$.
 Each value of the central charge is derived in the same way as written above.
 The central charge exhibits an interesting system-size dependence.
 When the system length $L$ is short, the central charge looks almost constant.
 Still, it seems that the central charge with long enough $L$ decreases as $L$ increases.
 Here, we simply fit the data points for the five largest system lengths with a straight dashed line in Fig.~\ref{fig:central}.
 The fitted line implies that the central charge $c$ is close to one, $c= 1.02\pm0.06$, in the $L\to+\infty$ limit, and correspondingly the ground state is a $c=1$ TLL.
+We find the similar value $c\sim 0.93$ when fitting the data by $1/(L\ln L)$, considering the logarithmic correction in the vicinity of the $\mathrm{SU(2)}$ point.

 Note that we would overestimate the central charge $c$ in the $L\to+\infty$ limit if we used the data with a small $L$ only.
 This behavior of the central charge will be attributed to the possible presence of nontrivial edge states in the gapless SPT state.
 As we show in the next subsection, the ground state of this system belongs to the gapless SPT phase whose topological property is akin to the spin-1 Haldane state.
 As is well known, the spin-1 Haldane state is accompanied by a spin-1/2 state on each edge of the system.
 In bulk, magnetic excitations cost a finite excitation energy whose minimum value is called the Haldane gap~\cite{TodoKato2001_HaldaneGap}.
 The presence of the bulk gap makes the edge state well-localized around the edges.
 On the other hand, the bulk gap is infinitesimal in the gapless SPT phase.
-Therefore, the edge modes can ``dissolve'' into the bulk and behaves as if they were gapless bulk excitations.
+In particular, the bulk spin gap is infinitesimal in our case.
+Therefore, the edge spins can be extended deep inside the bulk~\cite{PhysRevX.7.041048}.
 When the system size is too small, we would overcount the number of gapless bulk modes.
 Since the central charge reflects the number of gapless modes, it will be overestimated for small systems.
 Note that such an effect was also reported by Nataf \textit{et al.}~\cite{PhysRevB.104.L180411} in a critical $\mathrm{SU}(3)$ spin chain.